 With just over fifty per cent of the land surface covered in native vegetation and more plant species here than in the whole of England, it is imperative that our unique natural landscapes and wildlife habitats are protected and conserved.

 The City of Gold Coast (the City) acknowledges the precious nature of our ecosystem by supporting and celebrating the efforts of green volunteers – passionate conservationists within the local community who play an active role in preserving the city’s natural heritage.

-With the International Volunteer Day this month raising awareness of volunteers around the world, the City hosted the Environmental Volunteer Awards to celebrate the Gold Coast’s most effective green programs and the dedicated volunteers who participate in them.
+The City hosts the Environmental Volunteer Awards annually to celebrate the Gold Coast’s most effective green programs and the dedicated volunteers who participate in them.

 Outstanding Contribution to our Environment 2018 was awarded to volunteers across seven programs.
 Among the winners were Alex and Mirella Jakimoff, who are exceptional contributors to the Beaches to Bushland Program, a group which aims to restore and enhance natural areas through various bush regeneration activities, and attracts a whopping 4000 volunteers per year.
 Alex has been with the program since its inception in 2007, during which time it has achieved extraordinary outcomes.

 “Over 25,000 native trees and shrubs have been planted and are thriving along Currumbin Creek, aiding erosion control and creating wildlife habitat,” says Alex.
 “It was exciting for our group’s success to be recognised and valued by the City.”

 Under its Our Natural City Strategy, the City has allocated $38 million (over three years) to a range of initiatives which protect and enhance our natural areas as well as provide nature based recreation opportunities to ensure that residents and visitors alike can continue to safely and respectfully enjoy our beloved natural spaces.